cgruver/cgruver/_pages/cajun-navy/cajun-navy-intro.md

 __Domain Vocabulary__: Let's call the affected people, `Victims`.

-__Question__: What defines a Victim?
+__Question__: What defines a `Victim`?

 __Answer__: A `Victim` is an individual who is unable to extricate themselves from a dangerous situation caused by a `Disaster`.

-OK, so the goal of our application is to help get `Victims` of a `Disaster` out of danger and to a place of safety?
+OK, so the goal of our application is to help get `Victims` of a `Disaster` out of danger and to a place of safety.

 __Question__: What is a place of safety?

-__Answer__: A place of saftey is a location that mitigates the immediate effects of the disaster.
+__Answer__: A place of safety is a location that mitigates the immediate effects of the disaster.

 __Domain Vocabulary__: Let's call the places of safety, `Shelters`.